algolia/tutorials/third-party-platforms/Integrating with Parse.md

 ## 3. Add Agolia Real Time Search to the Project

-In order to integrate Aloglia within your Parse application, you will need to add the Algolia Node.js client.
+In order to integrate Algolia within your Parse application, you will need to add the Algolia Node.js client.
 Copy [algoliasearch-node.js](https://raw.githubusercontent.com/algolia/algoliasearch-client-node/master/src/algoliasearch-node.js) to ```cloud/algoliasearch-node.js``` within your Parse Cloud Code directory.

 ## 4. Import Existing Data